How to Track Outbound Link Clicks in WordPress & GA

 Now, it’s easy to get confused between inbound and outbound links.

 To help you understand the difference, consider this example.
 Here’s a link to WPForms.
-This is an outbound link on our website because if you click it, you’ll land on the WPForms website.
+This is an outbound link on our website because if you click it, you’ll land on the WPForms website, which is outside of the monsterinsights.com domain.

-• Form New Partnerships – If you’re sending a lot of traffic to another website, you can reach out to them and form a partnership, like starting affiliate marketing, collaborating on a content piece, or getting a backlink.
+• Form new partnerships: If you’re sending a lot of traffic to another website, you can use your click data to reach out to them and form a partnership, like starting affiliate marketing, collaborating on a content piece, or getting a backlink.

-How to Track Outbound Link Clicks Using Google Analytics 4
+How to Track Outbound Links in Google Analytics 4 (GA4)

 Google Analytics 4 is a powerful tool for tracking your site’s performance and finding out how your visitors use your website.